Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Results

-Additionally, the dispersion of the data around the linear relation for thin-disk PNe is lower than considering all-disk PNe as in Fig. \ref{fig:grads_breaks}.
 The selection of PNe with lower values of $V_{\mathrm{pec}}$ implies an age criterion, since younger objects tend to follow the Galactic rotation curve closer \citep{maciel11}.
 The dispersion of the data around the linear relation seen in the top panel of Fig. \ref{fig:grads_breaks} may be an effect of the chemical evolution of the Galaxy, as probably the range of ages of the progenitors of the PNe are much higher, increasing the dispersion in the abundances.
 Additionally, the radial migration of the progenitor stars may also affect the dispersion, contributing to mixing PNe from different radii in the Galaxy and, therefore, different chemical abundances.
 However, separating both effects is out of the scope of this paper.
 The O/H radial gradient for thick disk PNe is shallower than that of thin disk, and there is a large number of PNe within the solar radius ($R < 8$~kpc).
 Such a feature was also observed by \citetalias{bucciarelli23}, however, they use a chemical abundance criterion to classify older and younger PNe, which relies on models of stellar evolution and is subject to the related uncertainties.
 As can be seen in their figure 8, the younger sample has a higher scatter of the data around the linear relation, and the gradient is shallower than the thin disk PNe obtained in this work.
+In the fourth panel of Fig. \ref{fig:disk_grads_thin_thick} the combined thin and thick disks data are plotted and visually it is possible to observe a flattening of the gradient inside the solar region.
+We fitted piecewise linear functions to the O/H gradients of the thin disk, thick disk, and the combined thin and thick disk populations, allowing for one or two breaks.
+However, the fit for a one-break model converged only for the combined sample.
+The fit yields a break at $7.89\pm1.3$~kpc, as indicated by the vertical dashed line and the shaded region in the figure.
+Consequently, the breaks in the metallicity radial gradients observed in this work may result from the superposition of distinct stellar populations associated with the thin and thick disks.